STEM Entrepreneurship Bootcamp

 Earn A Scholarship And Certificate In Technology Entrepreneurship

 During the week, students will be guided through their experiential learning process, led by faculty from BEST and the Canadian Innovation Centre (CIC).
-At the end of the Bootcamp, students who complete the course will receive a certificate in Technology Entrepreneurship signed by both organizations.
-Participants will also receive a $1000 BEST Entrance Award to Lassonde.
+At the end of the Bootcamp, students who complete the course will receive a certificate signed by both organizations.
+The incoming Lassonde students will also be eligible to apply for the $1000 BEST Entrance Award.The three most important evaluation criteria for the Award are: participation in this STEM Bootcamp, being a Shad Fellow and active engagement in entrepreneurial activities during high school.

 Participants will spend the week in Tatham Residence, located at York University.
 The building is a 5 min walk from the Bergeron Centre for Engineering Excellence, where the majority of the workshops will take place.
 Rooms will be shared between two students, each provided with their own twin bed and access to Laundry Facilities.